tensorlayer/TensorLayer/docs/user/development.rst

 `Simiao Yu <https://github.com/zsdonghao>`_,)
 and numerous additional contributors on `GitHub`_,

-As an open-source project by researchers for researchers and engineers, we highly welcome contributions!
+As an open-source project by Researchers for Researchers and Engineers, we highly welcome contributions!
 Every bit helps and will be credited.